What is Agentic AI?

 • Risk management: It is crucial to identify and mitigate potential risks associated with AI systems, including system failures, data breaches, and reputational damage.

 As enterprises integrate agentic AI, a strategic approach is essential for success.
 Enterprises should adopt a gradual deployment strategy, starting with controlled pilot projects to refine AI capabilities.
+They should also deploy specialized models for AI agents to ensure highly accurate responses and actions.
 Continuous monitoring ensures transparency and accountability by tracking AI decisions in real time.
-A layered security framework is crucial for protecting AI systems, incorporating multiple defenses to safeguard against potential threats.
+A layered security framework is crucial for protecting systems, incorporating multiple defenses to safeguard against potential threats.
 Collaboration with AI and cybersecurity experts further optimizes the integration process, ensuring that best practices are followed and the system is secure and effective.

-Another aspect enterprises should consider when working with AI agents is setting clear boundaries between humans and AI agents.
-This is crucial for maintaining control and ensuring responsible use.
+Another important aspect enterprises should consider when working with enterprise AI agents is setting clear boundaries between humans and AI agents.
+This is essential for maintaining control and ensuring responsible use.

 Conclusion